admiralorbiter/OkQueuePd/README.md

 3. How do backoff curves affect match quality over time?
 4. What causes blowouts and how can they be minimized?
 5. How does player retention correlate with match quality?
+6. How do different retention models affect population health and churn?
+7. How does skill evolution over time impact match quality and blowout rates?
+8. How do regional population imbalances affect search times and cross-region matching?
+9. How do party sizes affect matchmaking efficiency and team balance quality?
+10. What are the long-term effects of different matchmaking strategies on player satisfaction?

 ## 🚀 Quick Start (Web Frontend Only)